Scotts Bluff County Election results still being counted

 Unofficial results disseminated by the county just before 10:30 p.m.
 Tuesday, Nov.
 8 represented only early voters’ ballots, which is less than 0.01% of the population.

 Will Scottsbluff soon have a new aquatics facility?
-Voters were still coming in as of press time, so check back at starherald.com for more results.
+Votes were still coming in as of press time, so check back at starherald.com for more results.

 Amendment 1